knarkzel/crispmacs/DOCS.md

 ## Introduction

-`crisp` is a programming language based on Lisp, but takes more inspiration from Rust (keywords for instance).
+`crisp` is a programming language based on Lisp that takes more inspiration from Rust (keywords for instance).

 ## Table of contents